ExploryKod/Word-maze/README.md

 As a consequence I'll have a better understanding of these languages by seeing differences.

 ## Versions
 French version in python : a finished collective project with authors: Amaury Franssen, Farmata Sidibe, Abdoulaye Diop.
-It is finished but can be improved as it is our first python project.

 <br>
 English version using PHP : this version remains unfinished for now.
 Author : Amaury Franssen.
-PS: the PHP english version can't be used within a webpage for now.
-It is pure PHP without any interaction with browsers/html.